 EPA has worked closely with the Florida Department of Health and the Duval County Health Department.
 The Florida Department of Health worked with the community to sample homegrown vegetables and interpret the sampling results.
 The Duval County Health Department worked with city council members and the community to help them understand site conditions and risks.
 The departments have also participated in public information meetings.
 The departments are also educating local residents about ways to reduce exposure to arsenic in soil.

 From 2011 to 2012, EPA funded a community-based reuse planning process to help identify reasonably anticipated future land uses for the site to inform the remedial investigation/risk assessment and feasibility study.
-Community members participated in a reuse working session leading to the development of a draft reuse framework for the site.
+Community members participated in a reuse working session leading to the development of a reuse framework for the site.

 EPA is conducting the site’s remedial investigation/risk assessment and feasibility study.
 After completing them, the Agency will issue a proposed cleanup plan.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.